SSubhnil/BAC-DAC-gym/README.md

 ![Avg.
 Episode Lengths / Batch](/avg_length.png)

 ### Thoughts
 We see that it smoothly achieves the goal.
-Since this is control control, ```action_space = [-1.0, 1.0]```.
+Since this is continuous control, ```action_space = [-1.0, 1.0]```.
 The agents above is more inclined to take ```action ~= 1.0```.
 Running the sim for higher BAC updates would probably see the agent figure out how to take ```action ~= -1.0``` once it is up-slope towards the GOAL.
 Currently, the sim is processor heavy, thus slow.
 I am working on CUDA acceleration to speed up the NumPy and SciPy operations.

 ## References
 1. Ghavamzadeh, Mohammad, Yaakov Engel, and Michal Valko.
 "Bayesian policy gradient and actor-critic algorithms."
 The Journal of Machine Learning Research 17.1 (2016): 2319-2371. **Main ref**